austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Completed all exercises of learnyounode

 **Thoughts**: Servers are pretty neat.
 Looking forward to using Express to build web apps.
 Also, I think I could benefit from taking the extra effort to learn what goes on behind the hood during HTTP requests and basic server operation.
 I am on track to complete my September goals by the end of the month.

+### Day 61: September 25, 2017

+**Today's Progress**: Completed all expressworks exercises

+**Thoughts**: Not sure if I should do the Git exercises or not given that I have used Git quite extensively with CodeClub